JornWildt/Macaroons.Net/README.md

 It uses exactly the same serialization format, encryption and hashing algorithms and should as such be compatible with the C implementation.

-See the documentation for a complete walk through of how to use macaroons.
+(TBD: See the documentation for a complete walk through of how to use macaroons.)

 ## Articles, presentations and tools
 * [Google Research publication](http://research.google.com/pubs/pub41892.html)